Grace8512/Google-Book-Search/README.md

 ## Over View

 I created a new React-based Google Books Search app.
-This app using React components, work with helper/util functions, and utilize React lifecycle methods to query and display books based on user searches.
+Google Book Search helps users to search books and save them for future reference using Google Books API and MongoDB.
 Also use Node, Express and MongoDB so that users can save books to review.

 `Search`  User can search for books via the Google Books API and render them here.<br>
 `Saved` Renders all books saved to the Mongo database.